mlochbaum/BQN/doc/transpose.md

 ## Reorder Axes

 Transpose also allows a left argument that specifies a permutation of `𝕩`'s axes.
 For each index `p←i⊑𝕨` in the left argument, axis `i` of `𝕩` is used for axis `p` of the result.
-Multiple argument axes can be sent to the same result axis, in which case that axis goes along a diagonal of `𝕩`, and the result will have a lower rank than `𝕩`.
+Multiple argument axes can be sent to the same result axis, in which case that axis goes along a diagonal of `𝕩`, and the result will have a lower rank than `𝕩` (see the next section).

         ≢ 1‿3‿2‿0‿4 ⍉ a23456